Groven1999/Tic-Tac-Toe-Web3-Edition/README.md

-# Tic Tac Toe - Web3 Edition
+# ⭐ Tic Tac Toe - Web3 Edition ⭐
-Welcome to a Web3 Edition of the classic Tic Tac Toe game! <br>
+Hi, and welcome to my Web3 Edition of the classic Tic Tac Toe game! <br>

-The game was made as a part of my Master Thesis in Informatics, July 2024. <br> <br>
+The game was developed as a part of my Master's Thesis in Informatics at the Norwegian University of Science and Technology (NTNU), July 2024. <br> <br>

 **Game features:** <br>

-- Multiplayer battles on **Blockchain**
+ 🎮 Multiplayer battles on **Blockchain**!

-- Earn **Gold Coins** by winning battles - the in-game cryptocurrency
+👑 Earn **Gold Coins** (the in-game cryptocurrency) by winning battles!

-- Purchase **Background NFTs** with the Gold Coins
+💰 Purchase **Background NFTs** with your hard-earned Gold Coins!

 &ensp;

-# Play the Game
+# 🎮 Play the Game
 The game can be played on _itch.io_ in most modern browsers.
 [Play it now!](https://groven99.itch.io/web3-tic-tac-toe).

 1. Press **Connect Wallet** and log in with your Web3 wallet, social login or _guest account_